delbetu/todo-app/README.md

 ### Frontend
 * Refactor html
 * Hightlight selected menu item
+* When selecting a menu item Make the title of the list to change (now says 'todos')

 ### Backend
 * Build a login helper method for testing API